 Most programs include upfront costs such as program deposits, U.S. Passports, visas, and airfare.
 Students should be aware that some expenses must be covered before scholarships and financial aid are disbursed.
-It is important to develop a plan for covering these up-front costs, which may amount to several thousands of dollars.
+It is important to develop a plan for covering these up-front costs in the term prior to departure.